-TITLE 26 - LEGISLATIVE RULE - WEST VIRGINIA BOARD OF VETERINARY MEDICINE SERIES 5 - CERTIFIED ANIMAL EUTHANASIA TECHNICIANS
+TITLE 26 - LEGISLATIVE RULE - WEST VIRGINIA BOARD OF VETERINARY MEDICINE

-26-5-1.
-General
+SERIES 5 - CERTIFIED ANIMAL EUTHANASIA TECHNICIANS

-- 1.1.
-Scope.
-This rule establishes guidelines for the training, examination and procedures by which Animal Euthanasia Technicians may be certified by the West Virginia Board of Veterinary Medicine.
-Further, it establishes approved methods of animal euthanasia and expands as well as defines qualifications for Certified Animal Euthanasia Technicians.
+1.1.
+Scope. -- This rule establishes guidelines for the training, examination and procedures by which animal euthanasia technicians may be certified by the West Virginia

+Board of Veterinary Medicine and establishes approved methods of animal euthanasia and expands as well as defines qualifications for certified animal euthanasia.

 - 1.2.
-Authority.
-W.Va.
-Code 30-10
+Authority. -- W. Va.
+Code §30-10-6.

 - 1.3.
-Filing Date.
-June 16, 2011
+Filing Date. -- April 23, 2018.

 - 1.4.
-Effective Date.
-June 16, 2011
+Effective Date. -- July 1, 2018.

+- 1.5.
+Sunset Provision. -- This rule shall terminate and have no further force or effect on July 1, 2028.

 26-5-2.
-Application and Exam Fees
+Application for Certified Animal Euthanasia Technicians.